NibnabCodes/principles_of_data_analytics/README.md

 ![alt text](iris.png)

-## Overview 🌺
+## Overview 🌱

 This repository contains ten weekly task submissions completed as part of the assessment requirements for the *Principles of Data Analytics* module at Atlantic Technological University – Galway.

 The purpose of this repository was to document my introductory journey into data analytics, undertaken as a novice learner.
 Over a series of ten weekly tasks, I engaged with foundational concepts in data analysis using Python and Jupyter Notebooks, with the well-known Iris dataset serving as the central focus of exploration.
+This allowed me to gain practical experience in applying data analytic processes on real-world data.

 Each task introduced a core element of the data analytics pipeline: